+Exercise regimes

-Exercise can be beneficial for most people, but pushing yourself to do more exercise or activity without considering how well your body is managing could make symptoms worse for people living with PPS.
+As discussed already, exercise can be beneficial for most people, but unbalanced levels of activity could be harmful for people with PPS.
+We look here at what types of exercise are generally safe to do, as well as how to develop a non-fatiguing exercise programme.
 However, as with pacing, exercise needs to be specifically tailored to the individual and monitored.
 For this we suggest you seek help from a registered physiotherapist.